-3.4 CDR conformational change types
+CDR conformational change types

 The numbers of antibodies of each conformational change type (as described in Table 1) are summarized in Table 4.
-For all CDRs except CDR-H3, 98-100% of bound conformations are observed in unbound antibodies (Table 4 column 'Sum(NR)').
-While some degree of conformational change at the torsional level is observed frequently (40-74% of the time; Table 4 column 'AP ClusterShift'), significant change is rare (1-3% change canonical cluster; 0-2% to a conformation not seen as part of a canonical cluster in unbound antibodies).
-In contrast, for CDR-H3, only 87% of bound conformations can be found in the unbound conformational space.
-While it is still the case that, in general, CDR-H3 does not significantly change conformation on binding (78% of cases do not change AP cluster); when this does occur, there is a higher chance of a larger change, either to a conformation seen in another antibody (12% 'Canonical cluster shift') or to a conformation not seen in other antibodies (11% 'Non-canonical conformation').
+For all CDRs except CDR-H3, 98-100% of bound conformations are observed in unbound antibodies (Table 4, column 'Sum(NR)').
+While some degree of conformational change at the torsional level is observed frequently (40-74% of the time; Table 4 column 'AP ClusterShift'), large changes are rare (1-3% change to a different canonical cluster; 0-2% to a conformation not seen as part of a canonical cluster in unbound antibodies).